-To perform a Buffer Read using the standard DataFlash buffer size (264 bytes), the opcode must be clocked into the device followed by three address bytes comprised of 15 dummy bits and nine buffer address bits (BFA8 -BFA0).
-To perform a Buffer Read using the binary buffer size (256 bytes), the opcode must be clocked into the device followed by three address bytes comprised of 16 dummy bits and eight address bits (A7 - A0).
-Following the address bytes, one dummy byte must be clocked into the device to initialize the read operation if using opcode D4h.
-The \overline{CS} must remain low during the loading of the opcode, the address bytes, the dummy byte (for opcode D4h only), and the reading of data.
-When the end of a buffer is reached, the device will continue reading back at the beginning of the Buffer.
-A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the output pin (SO).
+To perform a Buffer Read using the standard DataFlash buffer size (264 bytes), the opcode must be clocked into the device followed by three address bytes comprised of 15 dummy bits and 9 buffer address bits (BFA8 - BFA0).
+To perform a Buffer Read using the binary buffer size (256 bytes), the opcode must be clocked into the device followed by three address bytes comprised of 16 dummy bits and eight buffer address bits (BFA7 - BFA0).
+Following the address bytes, one dummy byte must be clocked into the device to initialize the read operation if using opcodes D4h or D6h.
+The $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bytes, the dummy byte (if using opcodes D4h or D6h), and the reading of data.
+When the end of a buffer is reached, the device will continue reading back at the beginning of the buffer.
+A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the output pin (SO).